Tiger Killed By Excavator Machine: 8-Year-Old Tiger Crushed [Graphic Video]

 The below video is going viral, along with versions of the same video that appear to show a tiger being killed by an excavator machine.

 Warning: The below video called “Young male tiger killed by JCB machine” might be disturbing to some viewers.

 As reported by National Geographic, the video seems to show a tiger that was crushed by the large excavator.
 The video footage was taken in the Ramnagar Forest, where the tiger might have gotten away from the Corbett Tiger Reserve.
 The Dabka River is mined for stone aplenty, which has an effect upon wildlife like tigers nearby.
 Now that video from the foothills of the Himalayas in northern India is making the rounds online and spreading across the world, so is the response to the viral video.
-The publication reports that the shocking video of the tiger being killed has prompted a government investigation into the matter.
+The publication reported that the shocking video of the tiger being killed has prompted a government investigation into the matter.

 As reported by the Daily Mail, the same tiger had just killed two people in Bailpadav the day before the shocking video was captured.
 The tiger reportedly had been giving tranquilizers prior to falling beneath the excavator’s heavy arm, causing the tiger to have problems escaping.
 The official cause of the tiger’s death was asphyxiation, blood poisoning and other injuries.